kylethayer/culture-debugging-study-data/README.md

 Supplemental Materials for the paper:
 ======

-  Kyle Thayer, Philip Guo, and Katharina Reinecke [http://www.kylethayer.com/#/publications/culture_debuggers "The Impact of Culture on Learner Behavior in Visual Debuggers"], IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC), 2018.
+  Kyle Thayer, Philip Guo, and Katharina Reinecke ["The Impact of Culture on Learner Behavior in Visual Debuggers"](http://www.kylethayer.com/#/publications/culture_debuggers), IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC), 2018.

 Study 1 folder contains: